 Money Exchange in Germany- It’s as Easy as Your ATM at Home

 It’s travel season, so I’m getting a lot of questions about money exchange in Germany.
 Cash is still king in Germany!
-Around 80% of all transactions happen with CASH, so you will need to get used to walking around with bills.
-Changing money used to be a hassle… long lines at money changers who charged high fees!
-I’m happy to report that getting Euros, the currency used in Germany, is a lot easier today than it was years ago.
+Around 80% of all transactions happen with CASH, so you should get used to walking around with bills.
+Changing money used to be a hassle… long lines at money changers who charged high fees.
+Today, getting Euros, the currency used in Germany, is easier than years ago.
 And, in my mind, much more secure.
-In the past few years I’ve traveled to Germany a few times, and I’ve never had trouble getting Euros.
+I’ve traveled to Germany a few times more recently, and have never had trouble getting Euros.
 Here is the easiest way to handle getting money in Germany.

 currency used germany